megvii-research/hpman/README.md

 |                 |        |         |     21:                                                                                                     |
 +-----------------+--------+---------+-------------------------------------------------------------------------------------------------------------+
 ```
-and change the values of these hyper parameters by
+and change the values of these hyperparameters by
 ```
 $ ./train.py -h
 usage: train.py [-h] [--hidden-channels HIDDEN_CHANNELS]